[Updated February 16, 2023] Western North Carolina is truly stacked with natural beauty.

 North Carolina Flowering Trees

-What better flowering tree to start off the wildflower list than the flowering dogwood, North Carolina’s official State Flower!
+What better flowering tree to start off the wildflower list than the flowering dogwood, the official North Carolina State Flower!

 Flowering dogwoods are deciduous trees that normally range between 15 and 25 feet tall.